+PLAINTIFF

+VS. CIVIL ACTION NO.

+DEFENDANT

+ORDER FOR PUBLICATION OF ARREST, FRCP SUPPLEMENTAL RULE C(4)

+On motion of the plaintiff, it is hereby

+ORDERED

-that the Clerk publish notice of this action and of the arrest of the \\\\\\ in the form attached as Exhibit A to the Plaintiff's Motion for Order for Publication.
+that the Clerk publish notice of this action and of the arrest of thein the form attached as Exhibit A to the Plaintiff's Motion for Order for Publication.
 Such notice will be deemed notice to any adverse party or parties upon whom notice is required by FRCP Supplemental Rule C(4).

-Order Submitted by:
+Order Submitted by: United States District/Magistrate Judge

 (Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address) (Attorney for Plaintiff)

-NOTICE TO CLERK OF PUBLICATION OF NOTICE OF ARREST IN NEWSPAPER OF GENERAL CIRCULATION, RULE C(4)

-To: The Clerk of the United States District Court for the \\\\\ District of Mississippi:

-The following notice was published in the \\\\\, a newspaper of general circulation in this district, on \\\\\, 20\\; \\\\, 20\\; \\\\; 20\\\; and \\\\\, 20\\\:

-Notice is hereby given that on \\\\\\, The United States Marshall arrested the vessel \\\\\\ while afloat at \\\\\\ in \\\\\ in \\\\\ within the jurisdiction of this court pursuant to an Order of this court and a Warrant for Arrest issued by the clerk of this court upon the filing of a Verified Complaint in the above action.
-Any person having or claiming an interest in or to the property must file his/her claim within 14 days after publication of this notice, and must file his/her answer to the complaint herein within 21 days thereafter.
+PLAINTIFF VS. CIVIL ACTION NO. DEFENDANT LICATION OF NOTICE OF ARREST IN ERAL CIRCULATION, RULE C(4) To: The Clerk of the United States Mississippi: District Court for the District of The following notice was publish circulation in this district, on; and, 20: ned in the, a newspaper of general Arrest issued by the clerk of this cour above action.
+Any person having or cla ile afloat at, The United States Marshal ile afloat at in uant to an Order of this court and a Warrant for t upon the filing of a Verified Complaint in the liming an interest in or to the property must file ation of this notice, and must file his/her answer hereafter. /s/ United States Marshal (Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address) (Attorney for Plaintiff)

-/s/

-United States Marshal

-(Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address) (Attorney for Plaintiff)
+IN THE MATTER OF THE COMPLAINT